 A large, carnivorous predator that roamed what is now eastern North America during the Late Cretaceous period, from approximately 77 million years ago

 A massive, long-necked herbivore that lived in what is now western North America during the Late Jurassic period, from approximately 154 to 152 million years ago

 A dino fossil smorgasbord!

-Beyond the spectacular displays, the festival will boast an abundance of dinosaur fossils, including the world-debut of the only fossil evidence that Tyrannosaurus rex and Triceratops engaged in battle.
+Beyond the spectacular displays, the festival will boast an abundance of dinosaur fossils, including the only fossil evidence that Tyrannosaurus rex and Triceratops engaged in battle.